pbayer/StateMachines.jl/docs/src/index.md

 # StateMachines.jl

+`StateMachines.jl` provides a Julia framework to describe, model and simulate communicating and queueing systems.
+A *system* has different incarnations or levels:

+1. the outer *box* providing a clock and an interface to the environment and containing *blocks* and *processes*.
+2. Blocks can be nested and used to construct more and deeper levels.
-`StateMachines.jl` provides a framework to describe, model and simulate communicating and queueing *systems*.
-Its components are *processes* or *blocks* of processes interacting via channels.
-Processes behave as state machines with defined transitions between their states.
-Through state actions processes can change their environment and communicate with other processes.
+3. Processes are the basic operating units and behave as *state machines* with defined *transitions* between their *states*.
+Through their *activities* processes can change their environment and communicate with other processes or blocks via *channels*.

-`StateMachines.jl` is implemented in Julia, but its framework follows loosely that of the system design language SDL [^1].

 ## Installation